diogoko/dynamo-facade-v2/README.md

 )
 ```

-If you specify parameter that are automatically managed by the library functions, you override what was built automatically.
+If you specify parameters that are automatically managed by the library functions, you override what was built automatically.

 ```js
 df.scan(